myabc/merb_global/README.markdown

 Getting the Source
 ------------------

+Performing a git clone on either of the following repositories will get you the latest source:

     git clone git://github.com/myabc/merb_global.git
+    git clone git://gitorious.org/merb_global/mainline.git (on gitorious)

-The following mirrors are also available:
+The following additional mirrors are available:

     git://repo.or.cz/merb_global.git
     http://repo.or.cz/r/merb_global.git